Navigating Crohn’s & College During a Pandemic

 College student Kaitlyn Trevathan shares advice on balancing IBD, school…and everything else going on in the world.

-20-year old Kaitlyn Trevathan is a Junior biology major at Erskine College in Due West, SC.
+Kaitlyn Trevathan is a 20-year-old Junior majoring in biology at Erskine College in Due West, SC.
 She recently returned to campus after a summer of quarantining at home with her family, while also adjusting to life after a new Crohn’s diagnosis, which she received on February 3, 2020.
 We spoke with Kaitlyn about how she has adapted to all of these changes, and what it’s like being a student with a chronic condition right now.

 So, you’ve recently started back to school.
 What has your semester been like so far?